tomaszczechowski/angular-fat-model/README.md

 ## Release History
+ * 2015-11-21   v0.4.0   Removed success and error callbacks.
+Returns promise on fetch and fetchGroup call.
  * 2015-11-21   v0.3.0   Added success and error callbacks.
  * 2015-11-21   v0.2.2   Updated bower and package files on new keywords.
  * 2015-11-05   v0.2.1   Removed timeouts.